 Receiving a cash influx from invoice factoring can help you meet your other financial obligations.
 And you won’t need to worry about making payments for this type of financing, as the fees to the lender will be coming directly from the receivables.

-Invoice factoring can be an ideal option for those stressful times when unpaid invoices have piled up or cash flow is suffering.
-Given the speed of the funding, invoice factoring can provide assistance for unexpected expenses such as repairing equipment, purchasing materials for a big project, hiring new employees to meet rising demand, or seizing a unique business opportunity.
+Invoice factoring becomes an ideal option during stressful times when unpaid invoices have piled up or cash flow is suffering.
+The speedy funding it offers can assist with unexpected expenses, such as repairing equipment, purchasing materials for a big project, hiring new employees to meet rising demand, or seizing a unique business opportunity.

-It’s typically a two step process to apply: First the lender will need to get you approved and then will need to approve your debtors.
-To get started, you’ll want to provide:
+The application process typically involves two steps: first, the lender will need to approve you, and then they will need to approve your debtors.
+To get started, you’ll want to provide necessary documentation:

 • Previous 6 months business bank statements